Lotterleben/Uni/AW2/praesentation/AW2_presentation.md

 ^research is 10 years old, BUT!!
 - now we have the building blocks in place
 - let's take the old ideas and translate them to 2014+

----
-# **Some fancy headline which introduces that I'm going to talk about concepts now**
-TODO: maybe I can just skip his & say what I want to say in the slide before this one

-^
-- I'm not going to bore you with lists of outdated protocols
+- -> I'm not going to bore you with lists of outdated protocols
 - instead, i'm going to talk about concepts that they introduce and use some of them as examples
-- -> IoT solutions will ahve to be derived from that
+- -> IoT solutions will have to be derived from that
-- comprehensive list can be found at TODO
+- comprehensive list can be found at TODO (appendix?)

 ---
-# **Scope**
+#[fit]**Scope               **

 ---
 #        **route                         area**